Dangerous Summer (EP)

 Dangerous Summer is the seventh extended play (EP) by American rapper Yeat.
-It was released by Lyfestyle, Field Trip Recordings and Capitol Records on August 1, 2025.
-After releasing his fifth studio album Lyfestyle, Yeat had began working on new material in 2024.
-He collaborated with multiple record producers; Jasper Harris, Synthetic, Bnyx and Jahaan Sweet, and worked on material using his laptop.
+It was released on August 1, 2025 through Field Trip Recordings, Lyfestyle, and Capitol Records.
+Following the release of his fifth studio album Lyfestyle in 2024, Yeat began working on new material later that year.
+While recording Dangerous Summer, he worked on material using his laptop collaborated with multiple record producers including Jasper Harris, Synthetic, Bnyx and Jahaan Sweet.

 Dangerous Summer is a hip hop EP that explores themes of personal growth, improved well-being, and coming-of-age, as well as his signature themes of wealth, and global dominance.
-The EP was promoted with one single "I'm Yeat" and a cover art shot by American filmmaker Harmony Korine.
+The EP was promoted with one single "I'm Yeat" and its cover art was shot by the American filmmaker Harmony Korine.

 Background and recording

 During the composition of his fifth studio album Lyfestyle (2024), Yeat would wake up at 7 in the morning recording tracks by his bedside, as confirmed by his manager Zack Bia.
-Yeat had recorded the album using his laptop and collaborated with multiple record producers; Bnyx, Sanjer, Jahaan Sweet, Synthetic, Jasper Harris.
+Yeat had recorded the album using his laptop and collaborated with multiple record producers: Bnyx, Sapjer, Jahaan Sweet, Synthetic, and Jasper Harris.

 Release and promotion

-Yeat released the surreal video for "Loose Leaf" on August 5, directed by EDGLRD and executive produced by Harmony Korine, featuring Yeat in a Florida motel surrounded by alligators.
-The cover art was shot by filmmaker Harmony Korine, using live alligators.
+Yeat released the music video for "Loose Leaf" on August 5, directed by EDGLRD and executive produced by Harmony Korine, featuring Yeat in a Florida motel surrounded by alligators.
+The cover art was shot by Korine, using live alligators.
 Yeat announced the details for the release of the EP, following his festival appearances with Drake and Don Toliver on Instagram.
 It was preceded by single "I'm Yeat," released on July 18, 2025, alongside its music video, with Bnyx credited as a featured artist, and contains additional contributions from NGeeYL, FKA Twigs, Don Toliver, and SahBabii.
 The CD was released through Complex Networks.